pajuhaan/AlphaEmergent/README.md

 ## Credits

-This work is based on the paper *Emergent Fine-Structure Constant from Relator Geometry* by Mehrdad Pajuhaan.
+This work is based on the paper *Emergent Fine-Structure Constant from Relator Geometry* by M.Pajuhaan.